bormaxi8080/osint-timeline/DRAFT.md

 EvilMitter - Tool that monitors, analyzes and limits the bandwidth of devices on the local network without administrative access: https://github.com/bitbrute/evillimiter

+Subcert is a subdomain enumeration tool, that finds all the subdomains from certificate transparency logs: https://github.com/A3h1nt/Subcert

 Binary Ninja is an interactive decompiler, disassembler, debugger, and binary analysis platform built by reverse engineers, for reverse engineers: https://binary.ninja/

 Official x64dbg plugin for Binary Ninja: https://github.com/x64dbg/x64dbgbinja